ryanchynoweth44/DataPipelinesUsingContainers/README.md

-# Create Data Pipelines Using Docker Containers --- UNDER DEVELOPMENT
+# Create Data Pipelines Using Docker Containers
 This repository shows an end to end implementation using containers to extract data, land it in an Azure Data Lake Store, and transform data.
 For this example, we will be extract data from the [Open Weather Map](https://openweathermap.org) website using their free APIs.

 ## Prerequisites